python/cpython/Doc/library/datatypes.rst

 Python also provides some built-in data types, in particular, :class:`dict`, :class:`list`, :class:`set` and :class:`frozenset`, and :class:`tuple`.
-The :class:`str` class can be used to strings, including Unicode strings, and the :class:`bytes` class to handle binary data.
+The :class:`str` class is used to hold Unicode strings, and the :class:`bytes` class is used to hold binary data.

 The following modules are documented in this chapter: